codingMustache/codingMustache/README.md

 ## Joke of the Day

-What time did the man go to the dentist?
-Tooth hurt-y.
+How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+What five letter word is the motto of the IBM Computer company?
- 1. Shellscript
+ 1. Click
- 2. Shellshock
+ 2. Think
- 3. Corrupted Blood
+ 3. Logic
- 4. Heartbleed
+ 4. Pixel

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  Think
 </details>